ConsenSysMesh/rimble-ui/example/src/stories/QR/README.md

 # QR documentation

 Use the `QR` component to renders a QR code for a provided string.
+Can be used as a shortcut to input a public Ethereum address or link to a specific website.

 **Import component**